prabhatoxbridge/oxbridge/README.md

 _Our mission is to empower girls to discover, nurture and project their unique identities and character._

+**_"The morning routine in every household starts with the journey to school.
+Usually, this is straightforward but because of COVID-19, we are now asking ourselves what the safest way is in which our kids can travel to school."_**

 _Taking the hassle out of the school run._